-CASLE recommendations will impact future key actions for classroom climate.
-Attendance procedures, notifications, training, and incentives will continue to be a priority for all schools.
-Professional development will continue to be coordinated by the Learning Department with the continued addition of District TOSAs for various content areas and certificated leaders representing various grade levels and departments.
-Professional development will continue to be a focus for all staff, especially as updates to CA adopted content standards and frameworks, instructional materials, assessments, etc. continue in the coming years.
+CASLE recommendations will impact future actions for classroom climate (Goal 3, Action 1).
+Attendance procedures, notifications, training, and incentives will continue to be a priority for all schools (Goal 3, Action 5).
+Professional development will continue to be coordinated by the Learning and Student Services Departments with the continued addition of District TOSAs for various content areas and certificated leaders representing various grade levels and departments.
+Professional learning will continue to be a focus for all staff, with an emphasis on updates to CA adopted content standards and frameworks, instructional materials, assessments, literacy, MTSS, college/career readiness, social emotional learning and restorative practices (Goal 3, Actions 3,6, and 7).